-You can read in more detail about what to consider before, during and after your hospital visit in the following pages, but here are our top tips.
+You can read in more detail about what to consider before, during and after a hospital stay on the following pages, but here are our top tips.

-- Make sure people know you have Parkinson's and how important it is that you get your medication on time.
-You can do this at a pre-admission assessment, or when you are admitted.
+- Tell staff you have Parkinson's and how important it is to get your medication on time.

 - Explain to staff what medication you take.
-Show them your medication record.
-Ask them to keep a copy of it in your notes and check they have recorded this accurately.
-You may be able to self-administer your medication.
-If you are able to do this, keep taking your medication as you normally would at home.
+Show them your medication record and ask them to keep a copy of it in your notes.
+Check they have recorded this accurately.

 - Ask a member of staff to let your GP, specialist or Parkinson’s nurse know you are in hospital.